Dixie Network

+History

 Headquartered in Jackson, Tennessee, the stations were incorporated as separate corporations, each one founded by Aaron B. Robinson, Sr., principal owner and chief executive officer.
 The stations were: WCMA, Corinth, Mississippi, 1946; WENK, Union City, Tennessee, 1947; WDXI, Jackson, Tennessee, 1948; WDXE, Lawrenceburg, Tennessee, 1951; WTPR, Paris, Tennessee, 1951; WDXL, Lexington, Tennessee, 1954; WDXN, Clarksville, Tennessee, 1954; and WDXI-TV, Jackson, Tennessee, 1955.
 WDXL had been built in 1954 using equipment acquired when Robinson bought and shut down Jackson station WPLI the year prior; it was sold off the following year.

 Dixie Network stations were known for a high degree of professionalism for small market operations.
 Always focused on local news and local community events, the stations and their personnel were known and respected for civic awareness and contributions.

 Mr. Robinson, 55 years of age, died unexpectedly in December 1961.
 Under his will and testament, Robinson Enterprises, including the Dixie Network, were administered by the Trust Department of the former National Bank of Commerce in Jackson.
 J. Kenneth (Ken) Marston, manager of WDXE, was chosen by stockholders and National Bank of Commerce to assume general management of the Dixie Network beginning January 1962.
 WDXI-TV was sold to Bahakel Broadcasting Corporation of Charlotte, North Carolina, in 1966.
 The call sign became WBBJ-TV at that time.

 In addition to community service by the respective stations management was known for participation in radio industry efforts beyond their station responsibilities.